 A solid first step(tracker)

 Bottom Line While it may not have all of the features that you might want, the Wyze Band offers a lot more than you'd probably expect for only $25, and I only expect it to get better over time.
 This first fitness tracker from Wyze is ideal for first-timers who aren't drawn to the social aspects of apps like Strava and Fitbit.
-With its connection to the smart home and Alexa, as well as its color screen and great battery life, this band should exceed most people's expectations, just as it did mine.
+With its connection to the smart home and Alexa, as well as its color screen and excellent battery life, this band should exceed most people's expectations, just as it did mine.

 - Can't beat the price